jank-lang/jank/book/src/troubleshooting/faq.md

 nuances in LLVM IR.
 We know, since we have done this.
 It was not worth it.
-Even when it worked, we would need to keep up with Clang as C++ evolved, we would need to deal with more portability issues, and, in general, we would need to build no only a Clojure compiler but a C++ compiler.
+Even when it worked, we would need to keep up with Clang as C++ evolved, we would need to deal with more portability issues, and, in general, we would need to build not only a Clojure compiler but a C++ compiler.

 Clang is already a C++ compiler and it's a better C++ compiler than we're going to build, so instead we generate C++ and let Clang do what it does best.
 This